 If you are located in the Jackson, Michigan area and you are worried about your home’s foundation, Bluebird Foundation Repair & Waterproofing can help you correct any damage.

 Located near Jackson, Bluebird Foundation Repair & Waterproofing has 20 years of experience doing repairs across Eastern Michigan and Northwest Ohio.
-Outside of foundation repair, we also offer basement waterproofing and crawlspace waterproofing throughout Jackson.
+Outside of foundation repair, we also offer basement waterproofing, crawlspace waterproofing, egress window installation and seawall repair throughout Jackson.